Google Video Calls (Hangouts): Troubleshooting Audio and Video

 - Click the Video Call link (from the calendar invite or from the app itself) to start the meeting, but do not click "Enter the Meeting."

-- Click the More Options icon near the top, right corner of the video display.
+- Click the More Options icon near the lower right corner of the video display.

 - Click Settings; a box with settings for your camera, microphone, and speakers will appear.